Eastern Washington Tour

-The four-day Eastern Washington Tour is a 280-mile loop, starting and ending in beautiful Chelan with overnights in Omak, Republic, and Grand Coulee.
-This tour has it all - quiet roads, lush valleys, and challenging climbs, miles and miles of beautiful scenery, and the camaraderie of your fellow riders.
+The four-day Eastern Washington Tour is a loop, beginning and ending in beautiful Chelan with overnights in Omak, Republic, and Grand Coulee.
+This tour has it all - quiet roads, lush valleys, challenging climbs, miles and miles of beautiful scenery, and the camaraderie of your fellow riders.

 What to expect